Paul McGinn: Motherwell

 After leaving Hibs, McGinn signed a one-year contract with Motherwell.

+On 24 May 2024, McGinn extended his contract with Motherwell until the summer of 2025.

 International career

 In October 2020, McGinn received his first national team call-up from Scotland, but he failed to make an appearance.

-On 6 September 2021, McGinn was called up for Scotland for a second time following three players’ withdrawal from the squad.
+On 6 September 2021, McGinn was called up for Scotland for a second time following three players' withdrawal from the squad.
 On 7 September, McGinn came off the bench to make his international debut against Austria in Vienna, where Scotland won 1–0.
 His brother John was already on the field, and they became only the third siblings to play together for the national team since the end of World War II.
 It was also the first occasion that he and Scotland captain Andy Robertson had played together since their time in the fourth tier of Scottish football with Queen's Park eight years earlier.

 Personal life

 Paul's older brother Stephen and younger brother John are also footballers.
-Stephen plays for Falkirk while John plays for Aston Villa.
+Stephen is a coach with St Mirren while John plays for Aston Villa.
 All three brothers have played for St Mirren and Hibernian during their careers.
-Their grandfather Jack McGinn is a former Celtic chairman and Scottish Football Association president.
+Their grandfather Jack McGinn was a Celtic chairman and Scottish Football Association president.